-Pending accounting pronouncements: In 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers, as a new topic, Accounting Standards Codification (ASC) Topic 606.
-The objective of ASU 2014-09 is to establish a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers and will supersede most of the existing revenue recognition guidance, including industry-specific guidance.
+Adopted accounting pronouncements: In 2014, the FASB issued Accounting Standards Update (ASU) 2014-09, Revenue from Contracts with Customers, as a new topic, Accounting Standards Codification (ASC) Topic 606.
+The objective of ASU 2014-09 is to establish a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers and supersedes most of the existing revenue recognition guidance, including industry-specific guidance.
 The core principle is that a company should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 In applying the new standard, companies will perform a five-step analysis of transactions to determine when and how revenue is recognized.
 ASU 2014-09 applies to all contracts with customers except those that are within the scope of other topics in the FASB ASC.
-This ASU is effective for Start Early in fiscal year 2021 and shall be applied using either a full retrospective or modified retrospective approach.
+Start Early adopted this ASU in fiscal year 2021 using a modified retrospective approach.
+Adoption of this new standard did not have a significant impact on Start Early's consolidated financial statements.